 In your Linux operation system, if your wireless strength is getting down beyond expectation then, there may be two reasons for this.
-Generally the WiFi card has two antennas to receive the packets.
+Generally, the WiFi card has two antennas to receive the packets.
 One of those antennas is not permanent.
-There may be chance that your system settings have made it to switch to the temporary antenna.
+There may be a chance that your system settings have made it switch to the temporary antenna.
 You can easily switch to permanent antennas by typing a simple command in your terminal.
 After the execution of the command, reboot your system and then check, if it does not work fine, then again change the antennas setting but typing the same command in your terminal and the check.